adaptivestone/framework-documentation/docs/06-Controllers/01-intro.md

 ## Name Convention and Loading

-The framework will load any file (except \*.test.(js|ts) files) and initialize it as an HTTP module.
-The default name of the file will be the route name.
-This behavior can be changed by providing your own **getHttpPath** function.
+The framework will load any file (except for `*.test.js` and `*.test.ts` files) and initialize it as an HTTP module.
+By default, the filename will be used as the route name.
+This behavior can be customized by providing your own `getHttpPath` function.

-For the sample above:
+For the example above:

 ```js
 class ControllerName extends AbstractController {